ctava-msft/ai-workshop/readme.md

 After you complete this workshop, you will be able to:

 * Bootstrap your project.
-* Use AzureAI Foundry Playground.
+* Use AzureAI Chat Playground.
-* Work with an Open Source LM Model.
+* Test chat for Content Safety.
-* Test the prompt in Content Safety.
+* Use AzureAI Language Playground.

 <details markdown="block">
 <summary>Index of key Concepts of Azure AI Foundry</summary>